RocketChat/rocketchat.github.io/legal/privacy.md

   * Administrators are responsible for user privacy, we help administrators

-    There are basically two ways of using Rocket.Chat: self-managed on your own or someone else´s infrastructure or via our hosted offering.
+    There are basically two ways of using Rocket.Chat: self-managed (also known as on-premises deployment) on your own or someone else´s infrastructure or via our hosted offering.
 In both cases, the administrator of that instance - or the organization behind the administrator - is the person responsible to ensure privacy of Rocket.Chat users.
 We aim to help by providing features in our products and services to make that job easier.
-We also provide this policy to explain what we do as a "helping hand"/data processor for administrators.
+We also provide this policy to explain what we do as a "helping hand"/data processor for administrators in case we process personal data of users.

   * You remain in control of your personal data